grafana/grafana-ansible-collection/roles/alloy/README.md

-# Ansible Role for Agent
+# Ansible Role for Alloy

-This Ansible role to install and configure the Agent, which can be used to collect traces, metrics, and logs.
+This Ansible role to install and configure the Alloy, which can be used to collect traces, metrics, and logs.

 ## Requirements